 The advantages are readily apparent: a sole proprietorship or general partnership is easy to found and no minimum capital is required.
 But what’s the position when it comes to social insurance?
 When a business is established, OASI checks its legal form.
 If the new business is a partnership, the owners must take account of the following:

 In the case of a corporation or limited company, occupational benefits are handled via a pension fund.
-Things are different with a partnership, where the partners have to provide for their retirement income themselves.
-The self-employed can pay 20% of their annual income – up to a maximum of CHF 34,416 – into a Pillar-3a solution.
+Things are different with a partnership: business owners have to arrange their own pension plans.
+The self-employed can pay 20% of their annual income – up to a maximum of CHF 36,288 – into a Pillar 3a solution.
 Self-employed persons who want to remain insured in a pension fund can also join either the pension fund of their respective professional association or the Substitute Occupational Benefit Institution.

 Those working for limited companies and stock corporations, including the company’s owners, are automatically classified as salaried employees for social insurance purposes.
 That means the following types of insurance are mandatory: